Home Fragrance 101

 Tried and true

 The classic single-wick jars are the heart of the range.
 They burn evenly for many hours and suit almost any room size.
-If you like to light a candle most evenings, this is the one to keep on hand: a calm, consistent companion.
+If you like to light a candle for a few hours most evenings, or to have beautiful natural scent throughout your house all day, this is the one to keep on hand: a calm, consistent companion.

 Three-wick candles